Network Device Interface: CPU architecture support

 NDI, when running on x86 or x86-64 architectures, requires CPUs that include the SSSE3 instruction set.
 Most Intel CPU designs starting in 2006 have this instruction set, AMD added support starting in 2011.
 While not a requirement, NDI will take advantage of Advanced Vector Extensions (AVX) and AVX2 instruction sets for additional performance.

-NDI can run on 32-bit or 64-bit CPU architectures, although performance is increased when using 64-bit.
+NDI can run on 32- or 64-bit CPU architectures, although performance is increased when using 64-bit.

 NDI 4.x and earlier had limited support for ARM, generally offering encode-only support.
-The release of NDI 5 brings full support for encode and decode on ARM-based processors that include Neon instructions.
+The release of NDI 5 brings full support for encoding and decoding on ARM-based processors that include Neon instructions.
 This includes Apple silicon processors.

 NDI|HX devices are typically transmit-only and based on proprietary platforms with hardware H.264 encoder chips.
 Examples of NDI|HX devices are PTZ cameras, and the NDI Connect Spark SDI to NDI|HX converter box.
-The NDI stream itself is formed at the stream consumption end via the platform-specific NDI|HX driver, presenting the same uncompressed data to the application software consuming the NDI source regardless of original HX source hardware and compression.
-NDI|HX2 is a purer implementation, supporting either H.264 or HEVC compression, and allows for additional NDI features.

-With NDI 4.0 NewTek announced the addition of a Multi-TCP transport mode.
-This takes advantage of the hardware TCP acceleration in silicon which helps lower-spec processors handle heavy network load, in contrast to UDP which does not benefit from the hardware acceleration.
+With NDI 4.0, NewTek announced the addition of a Multi-TCP transport mode.
+This takes advantage of the hardware TCP acceleration in silicon, which helps lower-spec processors handle heavy network load, in contrast to UDP, which does not benefit from the hardware acceleration.

 Metadata and extensions to the NDI specification

 NDI supports arbitrary metadata as XML blocks, embedded in video and audio frames, as well as stand-alone metadata frames.

-The content of these metadata blocks form 3 families.
+The content of these metadata blocks forms three families.